Follow along: IG @birectifier

 We produce in Jamaica the following classes of rums each specifically adapted for a special trade.

-Drinking rums for local consumptions.
+Drinking rums for local consumption.
 These are light rums that age quickly and are, as a rule, too light in body for the English market where they bring 2d. to 4d. per gallon less than rums of Class II.

 I would take as a very fine illustration of this class of rum, Appleton rum famous in Jamaica as a fine drinking rum.
 This rum has a content of a little over 200 parts of Ethers and a has a pleasant, mellow flavour.